james-320/dummies-guide/regulatory/ATPL.md

 ## Practice Questions

-1. #### Your ATPL comes with an IPC – If you completed the ATPL flight test on 15 Sep 2020 when will the IPC expire?
+1. #### Your ATPL comes with an IPC – If you completed the ATPL flight test on 15 Sep 2023 when will the IPC expire?

+31st October 2024

 2. #### You are scheduled to fly a sector under the IFR where the destination will require a circling approach.
 Are there any limitations on conducting a circling approach under the IFR?

+Must have completed the ATPL flight test, or an IPC, where a circling approach was conducted in the previous 13 months.
+Alternatively, particpating successfully in an operator's check and training system that includes circling approaches.

 3. #### You are flying an A320 aircraft with a charter operator that does not have an approved checking and training ‘cyclic’ system.
 It is 92 days since your most recent IPC.
 Are you able to complete a NDB approach at the destination if this was the only available approach?

+Only if an azimuth guidance approach operation has been conducted in the previous 90 days.

 4. #### In which CAO would you find information regarding AOC requirements regarding the “obligations in relation to flight category and aeroplane requirements” for aircraft engaged in high capacity RPT operations?